andreasonny83/friday-tech-talks-pwa/README.md

-Once done run `npm run firebase:login` to login into your Firebase account, then `npm run firebase:add` in your terminal from inside this project's root directory and select your new project from the list and name it `default`.
+Once done run `npm run firebase:login` to login into your Firebase account, then `npm run firebase:add` in your terminal from inside this project's root directory and select your new project from the list and name it `production`.

 Navigate to your [Firebase console](https://console.firebase.google.com/), select your project from the list - then enter inside the RealTime Database tab.